Attention Capture: Sequential optimality attention capture with suspense

 \subsection{Proof of Theorem \ref{thrm:suspenseoptimal}}

-\begin{proof} [Proof of Theorem \ref{thrm:suspenseoptimal}] It is sufficient to consider information structures which provide full information at stopping beliefs because this slackens every obedience constraint at which the DM prefers to continue paying attention.
+\begin{proof} [Proof of Theorem \ref{thrm:suspenseoptimal}] It suffiecs to consider information structures with degenerate stopping beliefs because this slackens every obedience constraint at which the DM prefers to continue paying attention.
 Define a stochastic process $(\psi_t)_t$ where

-Fixing $t$, observe that $\psi_t = 0$ under the event $\{\tau < t\}$ because the DM receives no further information after stopping.
+Fixing $t$, observe $\psi_t = 0$ under $\{\tau < t\}$ since DM receives no further information after stopping.
 We can rewrite the obedience condition under suspense as follows:

 Thus,